Cuddington, Eddisbury: Origins

 The name Cuddington is Anglo Saxon and derives from the 'tun of Cuda' which translates to the 'people of Cuda'.
 Cuddington was designated as a township in the 7th century when the then Archbishop of Canterbury (Theodore) introduced the parochial system within the Parish of Weaverham.
 Cuddington's church was first set up as a chapel of ease.
-In ancient times the village was famed for its medicinal spring that has since been lost.
+In ancient times the village was famed for its medicinal spring, which has since been lost.

 Cuddington and Sandiway have been villages since Delamere Forest covered an area from the southern boundary of Frodsham and the Mersey all the way towards Tarporley.
 There is a Bronze Age burial ground in Norley, another local village, and Iron Age hillforts at Eddisbury and Oakmere.
 The ancient highway of Peytefinsty, linking Weaverham with Tarporley and a Roman road run by the village.

 Prior to 1935 the centre of Cuddington was on top of the high ground near to what is now Delamere Park but in that year it merged with Bryn (meaning 'hill' which was between Cuddington and Sandiway), Sandiway and parts of Gorstage becoming the ecclesiastical and civil parish, Cuddington and Sandiway.